Only 2 days left | 25% off lawn plans

 Weed the old-fashioned way

-Pulling weeds out by hand is our go-to.
-It’s easier to keep weeds from spreading if you catch them early before roots grow deep and flowers become seeds.
+Pull weeds out by hand when you can.
+It's easier than it sounds if you catch them early, before roots grow deep and flowers turn to seeds.

 Use herbicides as a last resort